Slow down. This is the first step to improve your digestion naturally.

 The good news is that you can start making changes to your digestion today.

-I told my husband and kids about this simple step, so we’ve been working together to eat slower and enjoy our food.
+I told my kids about this simple step, so we’ve been working together to eat slower and enjoy our food.
 Giving thanks before each meal is a good way to help remind us to slow down.
 We also starting putting our forks down between each bite, helping ensure we chew more slowly.

 It takes some getting used to, but this simple step can have profound effects on your overall health.
 Give it a try and let me know what you think!